Sharp bounds for the chromatic number of random Kneser graphs

-\end{thm} We, however, expect that the correct bound on $k$ in \eqref{eqgrowk}, \eqref{eqgrowknew} is $k\ge C\log\log n$.
-We can prove an upper bound of this form (see \cite[Section~5]{Kup2}).
-The difficulty is in the lower bound, and it is related to certain extremal properties of complexes.
-See Section~\ref{sec21} for the statement of the problem concerning simplicial complexes and the discussion section for the explanation of the relationship between the two problems. +0.1cm
+\textbf{Remark. } In an earlier version of this paper, we showed the bound $\chi(KG_{n,k}(1/2))\ge n-2k+2-2l$ for $k \ge C\log^{\frac 1{2l-3}} n.$ We also related this problem to certain extremal properties of complexes.
+See Section~\ref{sec21} for the statement of the problem concerning simplicial complexes and the discussion section for the explanation of the relationship between the two problems.
+Since then, Kaiser and Stehl\'{\i}k provided an important construction of a sparse subgraph of Kneser graphs, which lead to the present improvement.
+We discuss their construction in Section~\ref{secxg}.
+We also note that the best possible constant in front of the double log is directly related to the value of $\zeta$ from Problem~\ref{pr2}. +0.1cm

 Generalizing the notion of a Kneser graph, Alon, Frankl and Lov\'asz in \cite{AFL} studied the {\it Kneser hypergraph} $KG_{n,k}^r$.
 The vertex set of the Kneser hypergraph is the same as that of the Kneser graph $KG_{n,k}$, and the set of edges is formed by the $r$-tuples of pairwise disjoint sets.
 In particular, verifying a conjecture of Erd\H os \cite{Erd1}, they determined that $\chi(KG_{n,k}^r) = \big\lceil\frac{n-r(k-1)}{r-1}\big\rceil$.
 Determining the independence number of $KG_{n,k}^r$ is a much harder problem due to Erd\H os \cite{E} (known under the name of the Erd\H os Matching Conjecture), which remains unresolved in full generality.
 The best known results in this direction were obtained in \cite{F4} and, more recently, in \cite{FK13}.
 See also \cite{EKL, FK6, FK7} for related stability results.